GMGUndergorund/PORTALRahhh/replit.md

-# Game Hub - Flask Web Application
+# FreeGames Hub - Enhanced Game Distribution Platform

 ## Overview

-Game Hub is a Flask-based web application for distributing and managing games.
-It provides a platform where administrators can upload games and users can browse, search, and download them.
-The application features a modern dark-themed UI with responsive design and comprehensive game management capabilities.
+FreeGames Hub is a sophisticated Flask-based game distribution platform with password protection and modern gaming aesthetics.
+The application now features comprehensive game upload capabilities, enhanced security, and a sleek dark gaming theme with neon accents.
+Users must enter a password to access any content, and administrators can upload games with detailed information including screenshots, system requirements, and multiple download links.

 ## System Architecture